-Once you are trained to be a lash technician, you need clients to practise on.
+Once you are trained to be a lash technician, you need clients to practice on.
 You ideally don’t want to do this for free, but you also don’t have the experience to be competitive with other studios with more experienced technicians.

 So, how do you charge your clients?